natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2M.md

 * Can equip 9M133FM-3 HE missiles with proximity fuses, useful for AA duties
 * Laser rangefinder keeps the autocannon effective at range, especially with the APFSDS belt
 * Amphibious ability can be useful for crossing the water to areas hard-to-reach for other vehicles
-* Roof-mounted grenade launcher can clear obstacles that typically machine guns can not
 * Can be played as a light tank, long range tank, CQB support vehicle, or SPAA ** IFV IRST has a max range of 8 km and does not trigger aircraft RWR.
 Works very well alongside 9M133FM-3 proximity-fused HE missiles and works well against aircraft at close range with the autocannon